d4c7/zarg/README.md

 - Choose between halting at the first encountered problem or collecting all problems
 - Highly customizable and easy to use
 - Lightweight with no dependencies
-- Leverages Zig's powerful compile-time feature as much as possible
+- Leverages Zig's powerful compile-time feature **as much as possible**
+- Autocomplete support

 ## Documentation